John Connor: T2 trilogy

 The T2 novel trilogy explores Sarah and John's life while living off-the-grid.
 The first novel, T2: Infiltrator, is set six years after the events of Terminator 2: Judgment Day.
 It sees Sarah and 16-year-old John live a relatively normal life under the assumed names Suzanne and John Krieger, near a small town in Paraguay.
 They own a successful trucking company and are proficient smugglers.
 John also attends military school, quickly becoming one of their best students, gaining military skills, weaponry and hacking knowledge.
 The Connors believed that they had destroyed Cyberdyne Systems for good and prevented the creation of Skynet, until a new T-800 is sent to kill them.
 To stop Skynet's creation, the Connors team up with their new neighbor Dieter von Rossbach, a former Austrian counterterrorism operative and future model for the T-800 series.
 They also join forces with FBI agent Jordan Dyson, the brother of Miles Dyson.
+They ultimately realise that Cyberdyne was able to gain new research data from the salvaged arm of "Uncle Bob", which was lost in the battle with the T-1000 and left trapped in the gears of the manufacturing plant.
 The group destroys Cyberdyne's most recent facility and the remaining Terminators, although Sarah is wounded by a new Terminator model, the i-950 Infiltrator, who had sent the T-800.